 About the OAC

 We encourage our members to follow a code of ethics characterised by our focus on environmental stewardship, resource protection, and risk management.
 We put our principles into practice through our partnership with Leave No Trace Canada and volunteer-run events common throughout the year, including: clean-up days, invasive plant species removal, tree planting, and other activities.
 These stewardship activities take place on climbing lands and is our broader communities’ way of supporting and working alongside land managers.
-The OAC currently has strong active working relationships with Bruce Peninsula National Park, Grey Sauble Conservation Authority, Halton Region Conservation Authority, and the Niagara Parks Commission.
+The OAC currently has strong active working relationships with a number of Land Managers, including Bruce Peninsula National Park, Grey Sauble Conservation Authority, Halton Region Conservation Authority, and the Niagara Parks Commission

 Route: the line of travel up the cliff or mountain.
 This zone is typically 6 to 8 feet in width, follows a line that may be straight or very irregular, depending upon the climbing terrain, and will extend from the base to the summit.